-Norm MacDonald Tells ‘The View’ His #MeToo Comments Were Taken Out Of Context
+Norm MacDonald Tells ‘The View’ His Me Too Comments Were Taken Out Of Context

 His specific example was of both C.K. and Barr losing the careers that they had built in a single day.
 He recalled his conversation with Barr in the days following Roseanne’s cancellation and described her as sobbing uncontrollably, with himself unable to understand what she was going through.
 That type of suffering is what MacDonald said was a unique type of suffering.

-“Of course the victims have gone through much worse than that,” Macdonald explained MacDonald.
+“Of course the victims have gone through much worse than that,” Macdonald explained.

 "Of course the victims have gone through worse…"